norlab-ulaval/libpointmatcher/README.md

 Quick compilation and installation under Unix
 ---------------------------------------------

-Under Unix, assuming that [Eigen], [libnabo] and optionally [yaml-cpp] are installed system-wide, you can compile (with optimisation and debug information) and install libpointmatcher in `/usr/local` with the following commands run in the top-level directory of libpointmatcher's sources:
+Under Unix, assuming that [Eigen], [libnabo] and optionally [yaml-cpp] are installed system-wide, you can compile (with optimisation and debug information) and install libpointmatcher in `/usr/local` with the following commands, run in the top-level directory of libpointmatcher's sources:

 	SRC_DIR=`pwd`
 	BUILD_DIR=${SRC_DIR}/build